octavenz/wagtail-advanced-form-builder/docs/getting_started/using_your_own_page_models.md

 0. A form field that inherits from <span class='color-red'>AbstractAdvancedFormField</span> and defines a page parental key foreign relationship to your page model.
 0. A Page model that inherits from <span class='color-red'>AbstractAdvancedEmailForm</span> and defines a <span class='color-red'>form_field</span> property that is set to your form field model.

-This will give you a page setup that looks something like below with you Form configurable in the second tab:
+This will give you a page setup that looks something like below with your Form configurable in the second tab:

 ![Custom Form Page](../screenshots/custom-form-builder-page.png)